 You can use one or two batteries as a source of power.
-You can insert the second battery pack into the multi-purpose bay on the right side of the computer.
+You can insert the second battery pack into the multipurpose bay on the left side of the computer.
 Additional battery packs are available as a separate option.
 The battery pack supplied with your computer is not fully charged at the time of purchase.